Dust sub-millimetre emission in green valley galaxies: The colour--mass diagram

-Before analysing any properties of GV galaxies in our catalogs, it is worth looking at the distribution of simulated galaxies in the color--mass diagram.
-The color $(u-r)$ $-$ stellar mass diagram for local galaxies ($z \leq 0.08$) is reported in Figure \ref{fig:colorMass}.
+Before analysing any properties of GV galaxies in our catalogues, it is worth looking at the distribution of simulated galaxies in the colour--mass diagram.
+The colour $(u-r)$ $-$ stellar mass diagram for local galaxies ($z \leq 0.08$) is reported in Fig. \ref{fig:colorMass}.
 For comparison, we also report observations from the GAMA sample as black contours.
-The reported colors are $k-$corrected to $z=0$ and dust-attenuated, the latter meaning that they are not intrinsic stellar colors.
+The reported colours are $k$-corrected to $z=0$ and dust-attenuated, meaning that they are not intrinsic stellar colours.

-Our model produces a clear population of blue galaxies at $M_{\rm stars}\lesssim 10^{10.5}\, M_\odot$, which well matches the observed BC.
+Our model produces a clear population of blue galaxies at $M_{\rm stars}\lesssim 10^{10.5}\, M_\odot$, which matches the observed BC well.
 As for red galaxies, in our model these are typically more massive than the blue ones, in line with observations.
 However, our model overproduces the abundance of low mass ($M_{\rm stars}\lesssim 10^{10}\,M_\odot$) red galaxies.
 These are mainly satellite systems, and in particular orphan galaxies.
 This has been noted recently by \cite{Harrold2024} in the context of \textsc{L-Galaxies}.
 These authors highlighted the overabundance of orphans in the low mass SMF at $0.5<z<3$, and claimed that increasing star formation in these systems could help resolve this problem.
+A similar distribution, and similar issues as well, is observed when adopting near-UV$-r$ or $g-r$ colours, not shown here for brevity.\\